December 31, 2023

 Continuing with last year’s Learning Go section, I’ve continued to double down on learning it, so much so that I requested to take the lead solo to rewrite a critical system at work that was previously a mix of Go and Python to just Go.
 On top of that I’ve kept trying to improve Cometary and Wishlist Lite, both of which serve as a wonderful test bed in a familiar codebase.
 (Wishlist Lite also got its first feature request in July that wasn’t by me, which just made my heart melt!)
 During all of that Go writing I also wanted to get a little bit of Python in and released a Powerline segment for Tailscale.

 There is also a secret Go project in the works that is a little less derivative in terms of its core functionality.
-Whereas both of the Go projects above where inspired by existing solutions and were just adapted to fit my own needs (and to learn!), this one will be something I haven’t yet come across.
+Whereas both of the Go projects above were inspired by existing solutions and were just adapted to fit my own needs (and to learn!), this one will be something I haven’t yet come across.
 I hope to write this in a way where at the end I feel like I can really hold my own with Go.

 After falling down the rabbit hole of learning about Crossplane, it became clear that my underlying knowledge of Kubernetes itself needs to be deeper and thus I started re-reading “Kubernetes: Up and Running”, along with new ones, such as “Core Kubernetes” and the “Certified Kubernetes Administrator (CKA) Study Guide” by Benjamin Muschko.
 The latter will hopefully serve me well in actually becoming a Certified Kubernetes Administrator as I’ve also took it upon myself to complete the certification sooner rather than later.
 I decided for the official certification route as I remember that when I did my LPIC-1 certification way back when, it actually taught me things that would have taken far longer to unearth on my own through day-to-day usage.
 I’m hoping the same will hold true for the CKA certification in 2024.